Democrats demand gun control bill with expanded background checks, confiscations

 After years of stalemate, the debate in the wake of the Valentine’s Day massacre at Marjory Stoneman Douglas High School in Parkland, Florida, feels different.

-Police say Nikolas Cruz, the 19-year-old accused of slaying 17 people, showed warning signs that he wanted to hurt people with guns before he carried an AR-15-style rifle into his former high school on Feb.
+Police say Nikolas Cruz, the 19-year-old accused of slaying 17 people, showed warning signs that he wanted to hurt people with guns before he carried an AR-15 rifle into his former high school on Feb.
 14.

 Mr. Schumer said Democrats will push for protective court orders that would allow law enforcement or family members to petition judges to block people from getting guns if they see danger signs.